dividedmind/statistics-done-wrong/hiding.rst

 meta-analysis could only use a biased sample.

-A similar study looked at :index:`reboxetine`, an antidepressant sold by Pfizer.
-Several published studies have suggested that it is effective compared to placebo, leading several European countries to approve it for prescription to depressed patients.
-The German Institute for Quality and Efficiency in Health Care, responsible for assessing medical treatments, managed to get unpublished trial data from Pfizer -- three times more data than had ever been published -- and carefully analyzed it.
+A similar study looked at :index:`reboxetine`, an antidepressant sold by :index:`Pfizer`.
+Several published studies suggested that it is effective compared to placebo, leading several European countries to approve it for prescription to depressed patients.
+The German :index:`Institute for Quality and Efficiency in Health Care`, responsible for assessing medical treatments, managed to get unpublished trial data from Pfizer -- three times more data than had ever been published -- and carefully analyzed it.
 The result: reboxetine is not effective.
 Pfizer had only convinced the public that it's effective by neglecting to mention the studies proving it isn't.\ :cite:p:`Eyding:2010bx`

 This problem is commonly known as publication bias or the file-drawer problem: many studies sit in a file drawer for years, never published, despite the